-Our first day of our High Sierra Trail backpacking trip was certainly a memorable one!
-The trail from Crescent Meadow makes its way along a canyon wall that is exposed to vast views of the Great Western Divide and the canyon below.
-What a great start to the trail, as these were some of the best views of the trip.
+Our first day of our High Sierra Trail backpacking trip was certainly a memorable one and a great way to kick off our week in the mountains!
+The trail from Crescent Meadow makes its way along an exposed canyon wall that offers vast views of the Great Western Divide and the canyon below.
+What an incredible start to the trail, as these were some of the best views of the trip.
 I also loved the looming mountain range in the distance that we would eventually be crossing, since seeing it from the start of the trail certainly put what we were about to do into perspective.

 Even though we only covered 9 miles this first day, there was a lot of up and down resulting in a decent amount of elevation climbed that isn't reflected in the net elevation change.

 Right off the bat we definitely felt the altitude, and the low elevation was a nice warm up to the rest of the week.
 If you're feeling up for it, keep hiking and make camp at Bearpaw Meadow.

 Total Elevation Climbed: +4,242 ft Total Elevation Lost: -3,340 ftNet: +885 ft

 Finally, the day we start our High Sierra Trail backpacking trip has arrived!
 Coming from Visalia, the drive was about an hour 45 minutes on a one lane, windy road curving up the mountain side of Sequoia National Park.
 We arrived at the Crescent Meadow parking lot by 9am, ran through our pack lists to make sure we had everything for the week, tossed any leftover food into the bear boxes at the trailhead, and headed off on the start of our week long backpacking trip!